Distance: 8.3 mile Loop | Time: 4.5 – 5.5 hours | Level: Moderate

 I recommend making Moab your home base while you spend a couple of days exploring the nearby parks.
 However, keep in mind that Moab has some great adventures of its own.

 Much like the Needles District, Dead Horse State Park also does not get the hype it deserves.
 One of my absolute favorite moments spent during our three-week Arizona-Utah road trip was watching the sunset in Dead Horse.

 The Dead Horse Rim Loop Trail is a must-do for sunset.
 The park was quiet and there wasn’t a soul on the trail.
 We didn’t even do the entire loop.
 Instead, we found a perfect spot along the rim overlooking the canyon, took a seat, and watched the sunlight everything in its path red.

 On the flip side, Arches National Park is one of the places fully deserving of the hype it’s received.
 You’ll want to spend a couple of days exploring Arches soaking up its popular hikes, as well as its more hidden gems.

 Lastly, if you want to escape the crowds while exploring some incredible natural landscapes, head south to Natural Bridges National Monument.

 We spent the day exploring the area and only encountered a handful of other people.
 Here you can see three natural bridges: Sipapu Bridge, Kachina Bridge, and Owachomo Bridge.
 You can also see ancient granaries still intact on the walls of the canyon.

 You can explore the area via trail or stop at the viewpoints along Bridge View Drive.

+Are you planning a Utah Mighty 5 road trip?
 Have you been to Canyonlands National Park?
 If you have any questions about exploring the Needles District or planning the perfect Canyonlands itinerary, drop me a message in the comment section below!